 Mummy Celery Sticks

-Cut the celery into two sticks, spread the cream cheese and slice the ham on the angle so it will crisscross easily.
-Add the cranberry for eyes.
+All you need is a celery stick, cream cheese, your favorite deli meat (we use ham!), and some cranberries for the eyes.
+Then cut the celery into two sticks, spread the cream cheese, and slice the ham at an angle so it will crisscross easily.
+Add the cranberries for the eyes, and you’ve got a spooky snack!

 PB & J Spider Sandwiches